Bill Skowron: Major leagues

-Skowron signed with the New York Yankees in September 1950 as an amateur free agent and played his first game for the Yankees on April 13, 1954.
+Skowron signed with the New York Yankees in September 1950 as an amateur free agent by Yankees scout Lou Maguolo.
+He played his first game for the Yankees on April 13, 1954.
 In the beginning, he was platooned at first base with Joe Collins, but from 1958 on he became the Yankees' full-time first baseman.
 He played in seven American League (AL) All-Star games as a Yankee: 1957, 1958, twice in 1959, twice in 1960, and 1961 (two All-Star Games were played in 1959 through 1962).

 After batting .270 with 23 home runs and with Joe Pepitone ready to succeed him as the starting first baseman, Skowron was traded from the Yankees to the Los Angeles Dodgers for Stan Williams at the Winter Meetings on November 26, 1962.
 Although he floundered against National League pitching the next season, batting just .203 in 237 at bats with four homers, he stunned his former team in the 1963 World Series, leading the Dodgers with a .385 average and a home run, as Los Angeles swept New York in four straight games.
+As a result, Skowron become one of few players in MLB history to have won back-to-back Series championships with different teams.

 On December 6, 1963, he returned to the AL when he was purchased from the Dodgers by the Washington Senators.
 On July 13, 1964, he was traded by the Senators to the Chicago White Sox.
 In 1965, he played in his eighth All-Star Game.
 On May 6, 1967, he was traded by the White Sox to the California Angels.
 He was released by the Angels on October 9, 1967.